 NOTE: For more information about disaggregation of data by race and ethnicity, see the Methodological Notes.
 The graduation rates are the Student Right-to-Know (SRK) rates.
 Median values for the comparison group will not add to 100%.
 N is the number of institutions in the comparison group.
+1 The use of Nonresident is for reporting purposes only and does not reflect a change in the collection of data for this category

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2019-20, Graduation Rates component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2021-22, Graduation Rates survey component.